FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Experiments

-\textbf{Effect of different figure-caption representations} To understand the effect of using different figure-caption representations, we use BERT, SciBERT and BLIP to encode our figure-captions pairs and use their final-layer representations of the [CLS] token to train our human feedback prediction model.
-The different representations outperform our default MCSE implementation, indicating that our human feedback prediction model, and downstream figure-captioning performance, are sensitive to the quality of representations used.
-Additionally, further performance gains can be made by using different representations, for example, by encoding different modalities (text only vs joint encoding of text and vision).
+We compare different embedding models (BERT, SciBERT and BLIP) in constructing the human feedback prediction model.
+The results are provided in Table~\ref{table:results-comparison-diff-embedding-models}.
+We observe that different representations outperform our default MCSE implementation, indicating that our human feedback prediction model, and downstream figure-captioning performance, are sensitive to the quality of representations used.
+This highlights that, further performance gains can be made by using different representations, for example, by encoding different modalities (text only vs joint encoding of text and vision).

+\textbf{Generalizability of the human feedback prediction model}: To evaluate the out-of-sample generalization of our human-feedback prediction model, we conduct a 5-fold cross-validation experiment on the original 438 annotated.
+We repeated the above experiment 5 times.